onapp-saleseng/healthcheck/README.md

 * (0.1.1) Added output example file
 * (0.2) Added creating and destroying a VM as a check (with the -a flag)
 * (0.2.5) Added failure checking for virtual machine creation
+* (0.3) Formatted hypervisor interconnectivity as a table
+* (0.3) Made output of checks more standard with [+], [-], and [?].

 ### TO DO ###
-* Include some failure detection for VM creation and deletion.
-Currently will wait forever if it fails to provision.
-(0.2) - DONE

 ### How do I get set up? ###

-* This should be a script which will automatically check, does not require setup besides OnApp being installed.
+* This should be a bash only script which will automatically check, does not require setup besides OnApp being installed.

 ### Who do I talk to? ###